Kern000/Kern000/README.md

 <h4> Python Customer Service System - 2023</h4>
 <ul>
   <li>
   Command Line Interface .exe program that allows user to add or import customer information, modify it, and save to a file.
 Users navigate seamless through the program interface using single number choices and simple y/n branch choices.
-Data validation is employed along with error catching and recursive functional programming to create seamless program navigation that does not break on user mistakes in data entry (user is re-prompted to key in correct information).
+Data validation is employed along with error catching and recursive functional programming to create seamless program navigation that does not break on user mistakes in data entry (user is re-prompted to key in correct information, confirm information, and redirected as needed).
 </li>
 <p></p>
   <li>